magomimmo/modern-cljs/doc/second-edition/tutorial-10.md

 > exposing it in an idiomatic functional way for both the `bubbling`
 > event propagation phase and the `capture` phase.
 In our login
 > form example, by having used the `listen!` function, we have also
-> implicitly choosen the `bubbling` phase.
+> implicitly chosen the `bubbling` phase.
 That said, in domina the
 > `submit` event does not bubble up, so we needed to
 > attach the listener function (i.e., `validate-form`) to the `:click`
 > event of the `submit` button, instead of attaching it to the